sandy273040/nccu_ds4cs/README.md

   2. Decision Tree + PCA or TSNE to classify MNIST
   3. Decision Treee + TSNE on Network Intrusion Data
   4. In addition to improving the accuracy, we also visualiza our result.

+## H-Dynamic
+### This notebook aims to
+  1. use API Call data of malwares to do clustering
+  2. Visualize the clustering results